nginx/unit-docs/source/configuration.rst

                "servers": {
                    "192.168.0.100:8080": { },
                    "192.168.0.101:8080": {
-                       "weight": 0.2
+                       "weight": 0.5
                    }
                }
            }
        }
    }

-An upstream must have a :samp:`servers` object that lists server socket addresses and their configurations; each server may set a numeric :samp:`weight`.
-Weights control request distribution within the upstream:
+An upstream must define a :samp:`servers` object that lists socket addresses as server object names.
 Unit dispatches requests between the upstream's servers in a round-robin fashion, acting as a load balancer.
-In the example above, :samp:`192.168.0.101:8080` receives twice as many requests as :samp:`192.168.0.100:8080`.
+Each server object can set a numeric :samp:`weight` to adjust the share of requests it receives via the upstream.
+In the above example, :samp:`192.168.0.100:8080` receives twice as many requests as :samp:`192.168.0.101:8080`.

-Weights can be specified as integers or rational numbers in decimal or scientific notation:
+Weights can be specified as integers or fractions in decimal or scientific
+notation:

 .. code-block:: json

    {
        "servers": {
            "192.168.0.100:8080": {
-               "weight": 100e1
-           },
+               ":nxt_term:`weight <All three values are equal>`": 1e1 },
            "192.168.0.101:8080": {
-               "weight": 1000.0
-           }
+               ":nxt_term:`weight <All three values are equal>`": 10.0 },
+           "192.168.0.102:8080": {
+               ":nxt_term:`weight <All three values are equal>`": 10 }
        }
    }